-- The Court of Appeals held that recusal was necessary: - It is clear from the record in this case that Judge Angel maintained a private account on Instagram which required him to approve all "follow" requests before the photographs posted by him on the account could be seen.
-It is also clear from the record that the photographs of the social interactions between Judge Angel and [Father's counsel], taken from Judge Angel's Instagram account and relied on in support of the motion seeking his recusal, depict a closeness to their friendship that undermined Wife's confidence in Judge Angel's ability to remain independent and impartial, as stated by her in the affidavit filed in support of her motion.
-While we do not suggest that Judge Angel is unable to put his personal friendship with [Father's counsel] aside in order to fulfill his role as an impartial judge, we do conclude that the photographs Judge Angel allowed Wife to view on his account, by accepting her "follow" request, would lead "a person of ordinary prudence in the judge's position, knowing all of the facts known to the judge," to "find a reasonable basis for questioning the judge's impartiality." . . .
-The Court notes that the effect of Judge Angel's action in accepting Wife's "follow" request was to initiate an ex parte online communication with a litigant whose case was then pending before him, which is expressly prohibited by Rule 2.9(A) of the Code of Judicial Conduct.
+- The Court of Appeals held that recusal was necessary: - It is clear from the record in this case that [the trial judge] maintained a private account on Instagram which required him to approve all "follow" requests before the photographs posted by him on the account could be seen.
+It is also clear from the record that the photographs of the social interactions between [the trial judge] and [Father's counsel], taken from [the trial judge's] Instagram account and relied on in support of the motion seeking his recusal, depict a closeness to their friendship that undermined Wife's confidence in [the trial judge's] ability to remain independent and impartial, as stated by her in the affidavit filed in support of her motion.
+While we do not suggest that [the trial judge] is unable to put his personal friendship with [Father's counsel] aside in order to fulfill his role as an impartial judge, we do conclude that the photographs [the trial judge] allowed Wife to view on his account, by accepting her "follow" request, would lead "a person of ordinary prudence in the judge's position, knowing all of the facts known to the judge," to "find a reasonable basis for questioning the judge's impartiality." . . .
+The Court notes that the effect of [the trial judge's] action in accepting Wife's "follow" request was to initiate an ex parte online communication with a litigant whose case was then pending before him, which is expressly prohibited by Rule 2.9(A) of the Code of Judicial Conduct.